RV Rubber Roof PVC - By The Foot Roofing

 Using PVC enables you to save plenty of money in the long run as you avoid having to constantly go back to a professional to have repairs done.

 We ensure that you always receive a superior product that will last for years on end.
 If you have any questions at all, you only have to drop us a line and we'll be more than happy to help you.

-Recommended for installation
+Recommendation for installation

 If one surface is porous (has small holes or spaces), such as plywood or fiberboard, it is recommended to wet laminate the membrane to the substrate.
-If both surfaces are non-porous, such as EPS or ISO apply the adhesive to both surfaces 4-5 mils and allow to dry approximately 20-30 minutes, depending on conditions.
+If both surfaces are non-porous, such as EPS or ISO, apply the adhesive to both surfaces 4-5 mils and allow to dry approximately 20-30 minutes, depending on conditions.
 Adhesive will turn from white to clear when it is dry.
 Apply membrane to roof deck and roll or broom down sheet to assure 100% contact area.